-10.2.2 HATCHES
+11.2.2 HATCHES

 The use of hatches for transferring the items between deck levels may be considered.
 If fitted, manual or including actuation, they shall be hinged and be fitted with retaining devices and catches so they can be safely held open while in use and locked closed, when not.
 The hatch covers shall be suitably marked and rated for laydown loads which may be applied when closed.
 Actuation of hatches is allowed, however, careful consideration of the maintenance required shall be made as these items may be susceptible to degradation in a marine environment when infrequently used.
 Drop / pick corridors between the decks, through hatches, should be wide enough to move loads vertically up or down without any impact with the hatch-side girders.
+Hatches exposed to the elements shall have sealants in place to avoid moisture and water ingress.

-10.2.3 LAYDOWN AND LANDING AREAS
+11.2.3 LAYDOWN AND LANDING AREAS

-External landing and laydown areas shall be provided on the perimeter of each deck, which can be accessed by the main crane (if applicable).
+External landing and laydown areas shall be provided on the perimeter of each deck, that can be accessed by the main crane (if applicable).
 The preference being to use internal deck corridors to reach these landing/laydown areas, when items shall be lifted between levels.
 Mechanical handling corridors shall be wide enough for the movement of trolleys.